nas5w/interview-guide/docs/after-the-interview.md

 - **An offer.** Huzzah!
 - **Hiring manager discussion.** If the recruiter sets you up with a discussion with your potential future hiring manager, this is a really good sign.
 You're at least in very strong contention for an offer or they already know they'll make one.
 - **More interviews.** Some companies will send you to more interviews if they want to hire you but need a bit more information to feel comfortable making that decision.
-Which having to do more interviews can be frustrating, I think this is actually a great result!
+While having to do more interviews can be frustrating, I think this is actually a great result!
 The company is willing to spend more time and energy on hiring you.
 - **Not selected.** My most frequent result!
 This always stinks, but remember the baseball player analogy I made earlier: the best players in the game only get on base 1/3 of the time.
 The best interview candidates do even worse than that.
 When you're not selected, you usually just get a template email from the recruiter.

 ## Handling offers